aws-samples/the-aws-step-functions-workshop/content/module-10/step-3/index.en.md

 7. To view your custom error message, select `StartExecution` in the Graph inspector pane and choose the **Exception** tab.
    ![Failure using Retry output](/static/img/module-10/error-handling-custom-error-retry-output.png)

 8. Review the **Execution event history** to get more details on the execution.
+Notice the retries in the event history.
    ![Failure using Retry event history](/static/img/module-10/error-handling-custom-error-retry-event-history.png)

 ### Having problems?